buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 ### Making a scan of the original PCB

 First and foremost, because I am making a clone of an existing board, I need to know the positions of everything as accurately as possible.
 One side of the keyboard was completely flat excluding some minor bumps from a through-hole connector, so I desoldered it to have a fully flat face.
 My idea was to use a photocopier to take a scan of the board, so that I could then have an image I could trace over.
 Unfortunately the scanner I had at home was a bit too small, meaning that the keyboard would have to be slightly angled and require 2 scans.
 It being angled was a big no-no since it would cause perspective distortions that prevent getting accurate measurements.
 I went to a few photocopy houses that had bigger flatbeds and had them scan the flat side for me.
 All of them unfortunately required taking 2 scans as well but at least the flatbed was big enough to fit the whole board.

 I picked the best scans, and using Photoshop I straightened the scans (I brought a ruler to keep the board straight on the flatbed but despite my best efforts it would still end up ever so slightly angled) and stitched both halves together.
 The stitching wasn't perfect, since scanners use a moving camera which introduces minor visual distortions.
 However the two scans only really diverged by 2-3 pixels which would be equivalent to like 0.1mm, so it wasn't a big deal.
 The result was:

 <p align="center">
 ![Scan of the keyboard PCB](images/BuuKeeb/FinalScan.png)
 </p>

 I made sure the scale of the image matched its real life measurements by playing around with the Pixels Per Inch values.
 The next step was to trace everything that was relevant in an SVG program.
 Having an SVG has a few advantages, namely that SVGs have "infinite" precision compared to images, which are limited by the number of pixels.
 That sub-pixel precision allows me to ensure everything is placed as accurately as possible.
-I use [Inkscape](https://inkscape.org/) for my SVG beeds, and after a few hours I made this:
+I use [Inkscape](https://inkscape.org/) for my SVG needs, and after a few hours I made this:

 <p align="center">
 ![SVG version of the scan](images/BuuKeeb/SVG.png)